 This settlement does not mean all defrauded veterans are getting their money back–only those who participated in the class action suit may be awarded compensation.
 But if you are entitled to GI Bill benefits and did use yours at a for-profit school that closed, defrauded you, or otherwise misused federal GI Bill funds, you may have recourse with the Department of Veterans Affairs.

 Restoration of GI Bill Benefits

-Those who want to use GI Bill benefits to attend a for-profit school or any other program may have the option to apply for restoration of GI Bill benefits if the school closes or is no longer approved to receive GI Bill funds.
+Those who want to use GI Bill education benefits to attend a for-profit school or any other program may have the option to apply for restoration of GI Bill benefits if the school closes or is no longer approved to receive GI Bill funds.

 You could qualify for full or partial restoration of the benefits, depending on circumstances.
 This restoration is not automatic, must be applied for, and approval of your claim is not guaranteed.

 When you apply, you will be considered for restoration.
 If you qualify your entitlement is restored “immediately” according to the VA official site.

 The VA does add a caveat; if your program stopped after 1 August 2021, you must enroll in a new program and see what hours from the old school your new one might accept.
 The VA will make a determination following those decisions by your new school.

 How to Apply for GI Bill Restoration of Entitlement